 Dennis also hosts two music business-centered podcasts aimed at helping composers and performers to learn more about the practical aspects of their careers: the Music Publishing Podcast, a weekly, hour-long conversation with other professionals in the field of concert music, and The Composer’s Guide to Doing Business, where he answers questions and discusses current issues the new music community.
 The podcasts come out of a blog series that he wrote from 2012 to 2015, also titled The Composer’s Guide to Doing Business, which can be read on Dennis’ website.

 Dennis received his B.Mus. in Vocal Performance and Music Theory & Composition in 2004 from Illinois State University, and his M.A. in Music Composition from The City College of New York in 2009.
-His principal teachers have included David Del Tredici, Daron Hagen, and Chester Biscardi.
+His principal teachers have included David Del Tredici, Chester Biscardi, and David Feurzeig.
 He has received fellowships from the Virginia Center for the Creative Arts, the Prairie Center of the Arts, the Ucross Foundation, and the Staunton Music Festival.
 He recently joined the Board of Advisors of Composers Now.

 Dennis lives in New York City with his husband Darien Scott Shulman and their cat Pistachio.